jmvezic/OJS3_multiRoadWarrior/README.md

 ## Instructions

-Run `bash roadWarrior.sh` as root from a fresh Debian 10 installation, enter the desired MySQL root password and the desired amount of OJS3 installations.
+Run `bash roadWarrior.sh` as root from a fresh Debian 10 installation and provide:

+- the desired MySQL root password
+- the desired amount of OJS3 installations
+- the desired specific OJS3 version (or use the default)

 The script will automatically:

 1. Install prerequisite packages for OJS3
 2. Configure MySQL with an `ojs` user